takaf3/LinebotGPT/README.md

 - OPENAI_API_KEY: Your OpenAI API key.

 ## How to Run
+1. Install the required Python packages by running `pip install -r requirements.txt`.
+2. Create a LINE Messaging API channel.
+You can follow the instructions provided [here](https://developers.line.biz/en/docs/messaging-api/getting-started/).
+3. Obtain the Channel Access Token and Channel Secret from the LINE Developers console and set them as environment variables.

-1. Set your environment variables.
+4. Set your environment variables.
-2. Run the script with `python main.py`.
+5. Run the `main.py` with `flask run`.
+6. Set your server URL to the webhook URL for your LINE Messaging API channel on LINE Developers console.

 ## How it Works